Questionnaire-based study on climate-centered regulation of flight and expansion of train operations within the EU: Report of the Danish survey

-7.1.
-Do you want to support a general ban on short-haul flights within the EU?
+Would you support a general ban on short-haul flights within the EU?

 It is somewhat striking that there is such a massive majority against the introduction of a general ban on short-haul flights within the EU.

-If so, which minimum distance must then apply to flights?
+If so (yes), which minimum distance must then apply to flights?

-Another candidate has answered yes but wants the geographical area that will be subject to a flight ban be broader than the EU.
+One of the candidates who has answered yes wants the geographical area that will be subject to a flight ban to be broader than the EU.
 Prohibitions will also promote transport alternatives to air traffic and will thus not be detrimental to passengers.
 The minimum distance can be increased gradually, but 500 km can be a start, and then it can be further increased according to a fixed schedule.

-If no, if you are against air transport regulation based on a distance criterion per. single flight as outlined: What other steps and initiatives would you then propose to implement in order to limit short-haul flights within the EU?
+If no, if you are against air transport regulation based on a distance criterion per single flight as outlined: What other steps and initiatives would you then propose to be implemented in order to limit short-haul flights within the EU?

-In the questionnaire, we ask candidates who refuse a ban to suggest other actions and initiatives that can help reduce the volume of short-haul flights within the EU.
-Below are suggestions and views of the participating candidates:
+In the questionnaire, we asked candidates who refuse a ban to suggest other actions and initiatives that can help reduce the volume of short-haul flights within the EU.
+In this respect, suggestions and views of the participating candidates sound as follows: